mrkohan/macos-simulator/README.md

-# Welcome to MacOS Simulator Web App
-# Getting Started with Create React App
+# Getting Started with MacOS Simulator Web App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).